daniel-araujo/click4ever/README.md

 ## Usage

-You start by running the following command:
+Start by running the `click4ever` command:

 	$ click4ever

-Now the program is waiting for you to make the first click.
-Once you click somewhere, it will start dispatching mouse clicks at that coordinate until you move the mouse away.
+The program will be waiting for you to make the first mouse click.
+Once you do, it will start dispatching mouse clicks at that coordinate until you move the mouse away.

-I like to assign a hotkey (ex: CTRL+C) that automatically runs the command for me, then I just need to click somewhere.
+I like to assign a hotkey (ex: CTRL+C) that automatically runs the command for me.

 ## Installation